oam-dev/rudr/docs/concepts/traits.md

               value: 80                # <-- set this to the value in the component
 ```

+Because each component may have multiple ports, the specific port must be defined in the `ApplicationCinfiguration`.

 ## Volume Mounter Trait

 The Volume Mounter trait is responsible for attaching Kubernetes Persistent Volume Claims to components.